demidenm/PyReliMRI/docs/introduction.rst

 Intro of Problem
 ~~~~~~~~~~~~~~~~~

-Reliability questions for `task fMRI <https://https://www.doi.org/10.1177/0956797620916786>`_ and `resting state fMRI <https://www.doi.org/10.1016/j.neuroimage.2019.116157>`_ are increasing.
-As described in `2010 <https://www.doi.org/10.1111/j.1749-6632.2010.05446.x>`_, there are various ways that researchers calculate reliability.
-Few open-source packages exist to calculate multiple individual and group reliability metrics using one tool.
+Reliability questions for `task fMRI <https://https://www.doi.org/10.1177/0956797620916786>`_ \
+and `resting state fMRI <https://www.doi.org/10.1016/j.neuroimage.2019.116157>`_ are increasing. \
+As described in `2010 <https://www.doi.org/10.1111/j.1749-6632.2010.05446.x>`_, there are various ways that \
+researchers calculate reliability.
+Few open-source packages exist to calculate multiple individual and group reliability metrics within one place one.

 Purpose of Package
 ~~~~~~~~~~~~~~~~~~